Krishna3267/The-Coffee-App/README.md

 A very USEFUL thing for you, me, us and all 🙂:
 <a href="https://firebase.flutter.dev/docs/migration/">Firebase Migration Guide</a> as the name says, it lets you know what has changed with the new version.

-Baki toh sab samajhdar hi hai 🙏.
-Ye toh bas feelings express karneka man hua toh itna sab likh diya.
+Baki kuch nahi🙏.
+Ye toh bas feelings express karneka man hua toh likh diya.